 Note: Many homeschooling parents do formal homework in the morning and then spend some time socializing with other people in the afternoon.
-Many of these families don’t spend above 1 or 2 hours in formal education, especially in the elementary years.
+Many families don’t spend above 1 or 2 hours in formal education, especially in elementary years.
 Charlotte Mason homeschools probably spend even less again.

 In conclusion, the Charlotte Mason homeschooling method is a great way to provide your child with a well-rounded education.
 It allows them to learn in various ways while still providing structure and guidance.
 If you are considering homeschooling your child, I highly recommend using this method.